keechma/keechma/README.md

 #### Why?

 In most of the other UI systems, components depend on the global store and react to it’s changes.
-Keechma hates globals, so everything gets passed to components when that app starts.
+Keechma uses no globals, so everything gets passed to components when that app starts.

 **What does that mean?** When you define a component in Keechma, along the renderer (reagent) function, you define a record that declares that component’s dependencies.

 - It’s data dependencies
 - It’s child component dependencies

-I know that after you read the preceding list, you were like: “OK, I understand the data dependencies, but WTF does he mean by child component dependencies”

-So, another place where Keechma is different (sigh).
-Another sidetrack.

 In building component based UIs there are two extremes:

 `I get everything from my parent <——————> I depend on the globals and I don’t care`

 Keechma takes another (middle) approach.
-Every component (that is stageful) declares it’s dependencies and they get passed to it when the app starts.
+Every component (that is stateful) declares it’s dependencies and they get passed to it when the app starts.

-But!!!1 What??!

 So, in Keechma components are defined in terms of systems.
 A system looks like this: